Tohoku Broadcasting Company: History

 Tohoku Broadcasting introduced a new logo in April 1992.
 In 2002, Tohoku Broadcasting obtained the weather forecast business license operator qualification from the Japan Meteorological Agency and was able to issue its own weather forecast.
 In 2004, Tohoku Broadcasting expanded its headquarters and opened the "B-site" building for television news.
 Sendai Broadcasting began broadcasting digital TV on December 1, 2005 at the same time as NHK Sendai Broadcasting Station, Sendai Television, and Miyagi TV.
 Affected by the Great East Japan Earthquake, Iwate, Miyagi, and Fukushima prefectures in the Tohoku region shut down analog TV later than in other parts of Japan, on March 31, 2012.
 TBC shut down its analog signal on that date.
 In January 2020, the new headquarters of Tohoku Broadcasting were completed.
 The building has 5 floors above ground and 1 floor underground, with a total floor area of 9,755 square meters.
 In May of the same year, the TBC Radio division began broadcasting from the new headquarters.
 The television division began broadcasting from the new headquarters in June.
-At the same time as moving into the new headquarters, Northeast Broadcasting carried out a new corporate identity and launched a new logo.
+At the same time as moving into the new headquarters, Tohoku Broadcasting carried out a new corporate identity and launched a new logo.